teamniteo/handbook/2_Operations/scrum.md

 ## Daily Standup

 Daily standup meetings are short meetings every day where we go over the work done on the previous day and to be done the same/next day.
 It is also where we discuss any blockers and where project managers can keep a tab on workload.
 Every project has its own standup time.

 Turn on your camera during the standup.
 Try to refrain from doing other things (browsing, doing support, etc.) during the meeting -- it rarely takes more than 15 minutes and we should all pay attention to everyone else for this period.

 ## Sprint Planning

-Each sprint start with planning.
+Each sprint starts with planning.
 This is where we choose well-defined User Stories to put in the sprint.
 We always keep in mind our quarterly goals to make sure we're doing the tasks that are moving us in the right direction.

-The Scrum master creates a new [planning issue](https://github.com/niteoweb/operations/issues/new?template=planning.md&title=Planning%20for%20Sprint%20#) before each retrospective.
+The Scrum master creates a new [Sprint issue](https://github.com/niteoweb/sprint/issues/new?template=planning.md&title=Planning%20for%20Sprint%20#) before each planning.

 ## Sprint Retrospective